 10 Questions on 10 Years of Travel

-September 9, 2016 24 Comments »
+September 6, 2016 24 Comments »

 I see people’s faces light up as if I’ve just offered them free ice cream for life when I tell them what I do for a living and describe how I got to this point.
-Sometimes there’s even an audible gasp because I probably have the most enviable job in the world.
-I introduce myself as a travel writer – and it has taken nearly 10 years to hear myself say it and believe it myself.
+Sometimes, there’s even an audible gasp because I probably have the most enviable job in the world.
+I introduce myself as a travel writer – and it has taken nearly ten years to hear myself say it and believe it myself.
 I’ve been living out of a suitcase with no home base for 10 years now.
 Yes – a whole decade has gone by since I left my corporate IT career in 2006 and set out with a one-way ticket to Kenya with the simple intention to be gone for a year – and I got a bit sidetracked.
-I’m now living out most people’s dream job – traveling the world writing about it, sharing it on social media and photographing it.
+I’m now living out most people’s dream job – traveling the world, writing about it, sharing it on social media, and photographing it.

 Ask Me Anything & I’ll Answer Your Questions Live

-The live broadcast has already passed – however here is the recorded version if you are interested!
+The live broadcast has already passed – however, here is the recorded version if you are interested!
 Lots of great questions asked and answered!

 I’ve been living this nomadic lifestyle longer than I’ve ever lived in any one apartment or stayed in any one job.
-So this life of perpetual motion is now pretty normal and ho-hum to me, yet I know it is baffling, and strangely exciting to others.
+So this life of perpetual motion is now pretty normal and ho-hum to me, yet I know it is baffling and strangely exciting to others.
 I’m addicted to the challenge of constant change and experiencing new things.
 I often have no idea where I will be staying or sleeping more than a few weeks out.
 I have no idea where I will be or what I will be doing next year.

 There is nothing predictable about my life.
 In fact – the only certainty is uncertainty.